hartenthaler/hh_extended_family/readme.md

 * configurable family parts and display order
 * compact and enriched layouts
-* optional thumbnail, birth, and death information
+* optional thumbnail, birth, and death information with configurable thumbnail size
 * optional labels with generation shift and coefficient of relationship
 * optional labels for special situations, such as adopted child, foster child, triplet, stillborn, infant death, challenged linkage, Levirate, and Sororate
+* optional SOSA labels for the proband and biological ancestors
 * relationship grouping that distinguishes biological, social, and step relationships where the underlying GEDCOM data provides this information
 * optional summary counts
 * optional summary statistics for selected direct-line generations, including ancestor/descendant rows, biological counts, generation length, lifespan, oldest persons, and detected ancestor/descendant implex
 * optional handling of partner chains
+* optional family part for godparents, witnesses, and other linked persons from `ASSO`, `_ASSO`, and configured proprietary event tags
 * optional print/PDF button that opens a print-optimized view for the currently selected filter
 * optional "copy to clippings cart" action with support for huhwt-cce or the module's internal fallback action
 * optional mouseover information for each shown person's relationship path to the proband